Lyxnn10/Lyxnn10/README.md

 <h1>About Me:</h1>
 Hello! 👋 I am interested in mathematics, physics, software engineering, computer science in general, artificial intelligence, ethical hacking and game development.
 I love to code, pentest and more.
 I speak C/C++, Python, Java, JavaScript, Haskell, and Rust and have a basic understanding of TypeScript.

-Write me on my Twitter for any questions.
+Write me on my Twitter for contact.

 <h1>GitHub Stats:</h1>
 <div align="center" dir="auto" style="display: flex; flex-direction: row;">